cmhamiche/Resolve-DNG-Workflow./README.md

 # A fusion composition to serve as a base grade for DNG sequences.
 Works with the free DaVinci Resolve version.

 The way Resolve's Camera Raw handles DNG is different than other RAW video formats: it is a simple mapping to a display referred (not scene referred) workspace and it doesn't clip anything regardless of the timeline settings.
-Those are the main issues we're trying to solve here.
+Those are the main issues we're trying to solve here (plus some metadata not passed so we also need some color corrections).
 It is comprised of a curve, a tone mapper and few saturation adjustments.

 It's graded according to my taste and might be subject to change.
 It's using https://github.com/sobotka/AgX-Resolve.